Home health, hospice & regulatory blog

 The HEALTHCAREfirst blog offers insights and updates to help home health and hospice professionals stay informed.
 From regulatory news to best practices and tips, we are committed to the success of our customers and the industry as a whole.

 As reimbursements shrink and costs go up, it is vital that home health agencies operate as effectively as possible.
-One way to ensure proper reimbursement is by performing OASIS assessment reviews.
-All too often, home health agencies make the mistake of not conducting OASIS assessment reviews or if they do conduct them, they aren’t adequately
+And with the roll out of OASIS-D, it's more important than ever to make sure your OASIS assessments are accurate.
+One way to ensure proper reimbursement and ensure OASIS accuracy is by performing OASIS assessment reviews.

 From regulatory news to best practices, subscribe to our blog to stay informed.